laroche/tastyworks-pnl/README.md

 The option __--usd__ can be used to not translate pnl data into Euro.

+The option __--verbose__ adds eurusd currency conversion info and also currency gains for the Tastyworks account into each transaction.

 Per default balance adjustments are only output as total sum, you can use the option __--long__ to include balance adjustments into the list of transactions.